IamImji/MeXE402_Midterm_-CatapangJamilDarriusCatapang_GarciaMarkJefferson/README.md

 Among the features, Sepal Length and Petal Width emerged as the most significant predictors.
 Their positive coefficients indicate a direct relationship: as either feature increases, so does the Petal Length.
 Conversely, Sepal Width had a negative coefficient, suggesting a lesser influence on the target variable.

-The Adjusted R-squared value of 0.95 confirms the model's robustness when considering the number of predictors.
+The __Adjusted R-squared__ value of 0.95 confirms the model's robustness when considering the number of predictors.
 This metric is particularly useful for evaluating models with multiple independent variables, as it penalizes excessive use of non-informative predictors.
 The low Mean Squared Error (MSE) of 0.12 further signifies the model’s accuracy in making predictions, as it reflects the average squared differences between predicted and actual values.

+__2. Logistic Regression on the Iris Dataset:__

-__Logistic Regression__ on the Mushroom dataset performed well, as evidenced by high precision and recall, showing that the model effectively distinguishes between __edible__ and __poisonous__ mushrooms.
+The Logistic Regression on the Mushroom dataset performed well, as evidenced by high accuracy, showing that the model effectively distinguishes between __edible__ and __poisonous__ mushrooms.